MojosBeans100/DunkeldFitnessCentre/README.md

 ### Colours

 The colour scheme for each page is kept consistent and chosen to complement the background image, but does vary throughout the website to keep the user engaged.
-Because of this variation, other features such as the navigation bar and footer are kept consistent, to ensure the user they are on the same website.
+Because of this variation, other features such as the navigation bar are kept consistent, to ensure the user they are on the same website.
 The main colours used are:

-* Homepage:  white and rgb(46, 32, 24)
+* Homepage: dark, naturals browns and white text:  white and rgb(46, 32, 24)
-* Facilities: rgb(34, 71, 27)
+* Facilities: light creams and greens: rgb(34, 71, 27)
-* Classes: rgb(77, 31, 3), rgb(41, 41, 43), rgb(158, 158, 158)
+* Classes: pastel, natural pinks and creams: rgb(77, 31, 3), rgb(41, 41, 43), rgb(158, 158, 158)
-* Membership: rgb(56, 56, 56), rgb(158, 158, 158), rgb(58, 57, 57)
+* Membership: steely blues, greys and black: rgb(56, 56, 56), rgb(158, 158, 158), rgb(58, 57, 57)
-* About Us: rgb(65, 70, 94), rgb(224, 216, 210)
+* About Us: black and white, some grey: rgb(65, 70, 94), rgb(224, 216, 210)

 ### Images